 IN CITY NEWS…

-** Next City Council Meetings August 6th at 6:30 PM (Monday)
+- Next City Council Meetings October 3rd at 6:30 PM (Wednesday) and November 5th at 6:30 PM (Monday)

-What is your favorite part of doing this?
+What is your favorite thing about working here?

 What are the biggest issues for running this business?

 “High insurance cost, weather, keeping up to code, cautious of asbestos, OSHA compliant and safety regulations.”